ForgoneReality/dissonance/README.md

 - Aria Bot Notification Glow-up, Implement either Bot or Main Server to help introduce new users
 - Better Seeding
 - BETTER READMES (both projects)
+- MAKE SURE TO ADD LIVE LINKS TO THE README

 LATER:
 - Customizable Roles with different permission accesses and priveleges